 Students will have opportunities to use and enhance their knowledge of a range of communications technologies, computing platforms, and network systems, such as Lotus Domino, Microsoft Exchange and Outlook, Operating Systems (Microsoft, Unix, Linux), collaborative tools (e-mail, instant messaging, web and video conferencing), automated test tools, and desire to work in a multidisciplined, diverse, and technically challenging environment.

-Minimum requirements: Students should be pursuing undergraduate or graduate level degrees in Electrical or Computer Engineering, Computer Science, or a similar IT Engineering discipline.
+Minimum requirements: Students should be pursuing undergraduate degrees in Electrical or Computer Engineering, Computer Science, or a similar IT Engineering discipline.